How is Social Media Affecting Our Mental Health?

 How is social media affecting our mental health and your life?
 Social media is a platform with numerous advantages.
-It
+It allows users to interact and share knowledge and make new friends.
+However, there are drawbacks, particularly for those who live vicariously through the lives of others on their social media platforms.

 Anxiety, nervousness, exclusion , and cancel cultures have all been related to the use of social media.
 According to recent research cited by The Young Mind Center and The National Institute for Health Investigation, people who often use social media, are more unhappy with their lives than others who spend their time participating in more productive activities like spending time with their loved ones and actual friends, in real-time or at the gym.